mobijoker/Cyber/_posts/Arthur/Projects/en/2013-09-13-anarcho-notepad.md

    * Custom text of copyright below posts
    * Custom text of copyright in footer
    * Custom header image
-   * Custom logo together or instead of the title of website
    * Custom background
    * Custom menu
    * Ready for translation (Translated to 12 languages)